-User guide
+User Guide

 Introduction

-• Resources can be booked
+Resources but not Experiments can be booked using the Scheduler

 Experiments

-They will appear like this:
+To make the entries appear like this:

-• A title
+A title

 Toolbar

-1. Go back to the listing
+Go back to the index page.

-Date (Started on)
+Date (started on)

 ID